> Life lines at the Online Gallery

 The artist decided to have people re-bend the irons as nature had formed them, three times.
 A mere reproduction would not do the trick – viewers would then remain stuck on the question of what is the original and what is the replica.
 Multiplying the pieces would not do the trick either.
 Quantity would relativize the individual character of the reinforcing iron and thus negate the criminal event of its specificity.
 The minimalist sculpture, which does not want to be one, is joined by a documentary film about the Sichuan earthquake and a photograph of a Northern Qi Buddha figure (China, mid-6th century), in which the fine lines of the robe catch the eye.

-Northern Qi Buddha figure, China, mid-6th century, DKM.
+Northern Qi Buddha figure, China, mid-6th century.
+Collection DKM.